socomsystems/documentation/user_manual/pim/calendar.rst

 .. note:: The calendar app is not enabled by default and needs to be installed
           separately from our App Store.
 Please ask your Administrator for it.

-The Nextcloud Calendar app works similar to other calendar applications you can sync your Nextcloud calendars and events with.
+The cyfrSpaces Calendar app works similar to other calendar applications you can sync your cyfrSpaces calendars and events with.

 When you first access the Calendar app, a default first calendar will be pre-generated for you.